Jorgeortiz97/Calso_P3/README.md

 # Description
-This repository contains the files with the solutions for the third assignment of the subjetc Software Quality (University of Murcia).
+This repository contains the files with the solutions for the third assignment of the subject Software Quality (University of Murcia).

 ## Exercise 1: Skip instruction